 Muddy Ruckus is a rock duo that plays “darkly inventive Americana,” according to the New York Music Daily.
 Guitarist Ryan Flaherty and drummer Erika Stahl of Portland, Maine play a grungy style of railroad indie punk blues.
 This stripped-down power duo blends rootsy guitar and edgy percussion on a suitcase drum kit, and is known for a full rock band sound.
 They’re poised to release a new single, entitled “Chasm,” and celebrate its debut with a concert at Port City Music Hall on Friday May 24th.
 They’ll be joined by “renegade bluesman” King Kyote.
-Buy your tickets at this link and RSVP to their FB event here.
+Buy your tickets at and RSVP to their FB event here.

 Recently, LMNR had a chance to catch up with Ryan Flaherty, who comprises half of Muddy Ruckus (along with his partner in music as well as life, Erika Stahl).
 Read below for the inspiration for the band’s name, a locale the duo has on their performance “bucket list,” and a perhaps surprising hobby of Ryan’s.